bittersweetryan/cfevernote/docs/usingTheAPI.markdown

 ## Installation

+###Requirements

+*Evernote API account.
+Get one [Here](http://www.evernote.com/about/developer/api/) *Adobe ColdFusion 6.1 or newer, Railo 3 or newer (needs verification), OpenBD (needs version and verification) *The ability to instantiate Java objects on your ColdFusion server (some shared hosting environments do not allow this)

 Copy all contents of "lib" a directory in your application.
-By default this is "lib", if you choose another directory you can pass in an argument to the constructor called "libDirectory" with its relative location to where this component lives.
+By default this is "lib", if you choose anothr directory you can pass in an argument to the constructor called "libDirectory" with its relative location to where this component lives.

 ## Creating an instance of the Evernote object